 Freshmen girls will reside in Drane, Horn and Knapp Halls while upper classwomen live in Doak and Weeks.
 Arrangements for rooms should be made as soon as possible through the Office of Room Reservations.
-Applications for housing in Casa Linda, a coop house in which 18 girls reduce their college expenses by sharing meal preparation and housekeeping, must be made to the Assistant Dean of Women in charge of dormitories.
-Casa Linda is located across from the Tech campus.
+Applications for housing in Casa Linda, a co-op house in which 18 girls reduce their college expenses by sharing meal preparation and housekeeping, must be made to the Assistant Dean of Women.
+Casa Linda is located on 19th Street across from the Tech campus.

-In planning curtains for their rooms girls will need to know window measurements of the various dormitories.
+In planning curtains for their rooms, girls will need to know window measurements of the various dormitories.
 Drane Hall windows measure 41" x 68" while Horn and Knapp are 40" x 66".
-Weeks' windows are 341⁄2" x 681⁄2", and Doak are 433⁄4" x 69".
+Weeks' windows are 34-1/2" x 68-1/2" and Doak's are 43-3/4" x 69".
 Walls are of plaster material thus necessitating the use of curtain rods which do not require nails.

 The dormitory offers the college girl a home away from home and Tech hopes she will regard and treat it as such.

-The girl who begins her dormitory life at Tech with a smile and a friendly "hello" will be so rewarded she'll regret the day she has to leave.
+She who begins her dormitory life at Tech with a smile and a friendly "hello" will be so rewarded she'll regret the day she has to leave.